Booking.com

 About the area of Santa Eugènia

 Santa Eugènia is one of the smaller municipalities of Mallorca comprising a surface of just 2,023.50 hectares of land with 738,73 of these protected and a population of 1,671 inhabitants (2018).
 In addition to the main village, the municipality also comprise the surrounding villages of Ses Ollieres, Ses Coves and Ses Alqueries.
-Santa Eugènia borders the surrounding municipalities of Sencelles (northeast), Consell (northwest), Algaida (southeast), Palma (southwest) and Santa MAria del Camí (west).
+Santa Eugènia borders the surrounding municipalities of Sencelles (northeast), Consell (northwest), Algaida (southeast), Palma (southwest) and Santa Maria del Camí (west).
 Economy is mainly focused around agricultural activities and construction, however, during the past decades tourism has started to account for a reasonable part.

 History of Santa Eugènia